-What is the Future Woodring Scholars Program?
+About the Future Woodring Scholars Program:

 How are Future Woodring Scholars selected?

 Future Woodring Scholars are selected from Western applicants who have demonstrated academic success, an interest in becoming a teacher or human services professional, a strong background in multiculturalism or an expressed interest in working with diverse student populations, formal or informal experience working with youth, and a desire to be in a leadership profession.
 The selection process for this program is competitive.
 This year, the FIG will be divided into two cohorts (groups) due to the amount of scholars selected participate.
 Each cohort will have about 20 students each.

 Do Future Woodring Scholars receive scholarship money?